The impact of loss

 - the search for why

-It is important that you understand that feeling such emotions is normal.
+It is important to understand that feeling such emotions is normal.

-Talking to someone you trust or a professional can be a great help.
-Talking can be a great help towards healing and is important for you and your health and wellbeing.
-That said, you should only do this when you feel ready to do so.
+Talking to a trusted person or a professional can be a great help.
+Talking can be a great help towards healing and is important for health and wellbeing.
+That said, a bereaved person should only do this when they feel ready to do so.

 ARBOR is a support service specifically for people who are bereaved by suicide.
-We can provide you with professional grief counselling, whether one-to-one or group, over the phone, initial visits to your home or, at one of our offices around Perth.
+We can provide professional grief counselling, whether one-to-one or group, over the phone, initial visits to the home or, at one of our offices around Perth.

-We also have tremendous trained peer supporters, who are people, just like you, who have lost a loved one to suicide, and are now volunteering their time to help others who are going through their journey.
+We also have tremendous trained peer supporters, who are people who have lost a loved one to suicide, and are now volunteering their time to help others who are going through the same journey.

 Our professional grief counsellors hold support groups around Perth, where the bereaved can get together in a safe and supportive environment and share experiences with each other and develop personal strategies to cope with their grief.